Irreducibility of Lagrangian Quot schemes over an algebraic curve: Abstract

 \section{Abstract}

 Let $C$ be a complex projective smooth curve and $W$ a symplectic vector bundle of rank $2n$ over $C$.
 The Lagrangian Quot scheme $\LQ$ parameterizes subsheaves of rank $n$ and degree $-e$ which are isotropic with respect to the symplectic form.
 We prove that $\LQ$ is irreducible and generically smooth of the expected dimension for all large $e$, and that a generic element is saturated and stable.
-The proof relies on the geometry of symplectic extensions.